 The Public Health Nursing Service (PHNS) offers support to children, young people and their families across all schools in Canterbury with nurses based at some rural facilities.

-The Public Health Nursing service is staffed by Registered Nurses, a Medical Officer and a good support team of administration staff.
-The main PHN Service is based at Burwood Hospital.
-There are 8 Public Health Nurses based at rural hospitals – Ashburton, Lincoln, Rangiora and Kaikoura.
+The Public Health Nursing service is staffed by Registered Nurses and a support team of administration staff.
+The main PHN Service is based at Burwood Hospital Campus.
+There are also Public Health Nurses based at rural hospitals – Ashburton, Lincoln, Rangiora and Kaikoura.

 B4 School Checks are a Ministry of Health funded check offered as part of the Well Child Tamariki Ora Schedule.

-It is offered to all children aged 4 years and can be completed until the child turns 5 years.
+It is offered free of charge to all children aged 4 years and can be completed up until the child turns 5 years.
 The Public Health Nursing Service offers this check to children enrolled with nominated General practices who do not provide the check at their practice.

-If you have not been contacted to have the check please contact your General practice in the first instance and if you informed that they have nominated our service to do the check please contact us.
+If you have not been contacted to have the check please contact your General Practice in the first instance and if you are informed that they have nominated our service to do the check please contact us on 027 458 0401